• Skip to main content

 Generally speaking, for a sauce like this, you want the temp to reach around 115C (240F).

 You can test your caramel by dropping some on a cold, clean plate.
-Allow it to cool for a moment until safe to touch, then run your finger through it.
+Allow it to cool until it is safe to touch, then run your finger through it.
 If the path made by your finger isn't filled back in with caramel, it's ready.
-If you keep on heating after that, you are going to end up with a very hard caramel one it cools.
+Beware - if you keep on heating after that, you are going to end up with a very hard caramel once it cools.

 If you decide to make ahead by chilling the biscuit and caramel layers overnight without any toppings, you might find that the caramel goes too hard.
-If so, let it come back up to room temp before adding the banana and cream.
+If so, let it return to room temperature before adding the banana and cream.

 Alternatively, if you really need to make ahead and find that homemade setting too hard, you could just use a jar of caramel.